biztory/n8n-nodes-autom8/README.md

 1. This value determines the **URL for the webhook**.
 To view it, open the "Webhook URLs section" at the top of the node configuration area, under Parameters.
 1. Copy and paste this value into the **Autom8 Extension** in Tableau.
 Depending on whether you are developing the workflow from scratch or putting it in production, opt for either the Test URL or the Production URL of the webhook.

+For a more thorough introduction on how to use Autom8, consult the [Getting Started page](https://biztory.atlassian.net/wiki/spaces/A8/pages/1123090433/Getting+Started).

 _New to n8n?
 [Try it out](https://docs.n8n.io/try-it-out/) to get started and learn the basics._

 ## Resources